ddev/ddev/docs/content/developers/testing-docs.md

 ## Fork / clone the DDEV repository

-To start making changes you need to get a local copy of the DDEV documentation, we recommend you to [fork the DDEV repository](https://github.com/drud/ddev/fork) as that's where the documentation lives.
+To start making changes you'll need a local copy of the DDEV documentation, so [fork the DDEV repository](https://github.com/drud/ddev/fork) as that's where the documentation lives.
 After forking the repository you can clone it to your local machine.

 ## Make your changes